New student information

 We will resume face-to-face teaching as soon as we feel it is safe to do so.
 When the time comes for you to travel to Australia, the below information will help you prepare.

 How to prepare to study abroad

 We understand there is lots to think about before you travel to Australia and begin your studies with us.
-To help make it easier, make sure you read our new student information below for helpful guides and checklists.
+To help make it easier, make sure you read our helpful guides and checklists below.

 Visit the student visa information page to find out how to apply for your visa.

 Choose from homestay or private rented accommodation.
 Find out more about your options for Brisbane accommodation, Melbourne accommodation and Sydney accommodation.
 You can book directly with the provider or request through your agent.